This Black Eyed Peas Corn Salad is a healthy bean salad packed with protein, fiber, and bold flavor. You may also enjoy our vegan pesto pasta salad.

 Make the Dressing: In a small bowl, whisk together lime juice, apple cider vinegar, maple syrup (or homemade date syrup), and coconut aminos.

 Add the Dressing: Pour the zesty dressing over the salad ingredients and combine the black eyed peas with the veggies.
 Gently toss to coat everything evenly.
+Enjoy this black-eyed peas corn salad immediately or refrigerate it for later.

 Serving Suggestions